open-pioneer/trails-starter/docs/internals/BuildTools.md

 ### Overview

-Every local package in a pioneer application contains a `build.config.mjs` and a `package.json` file, together defining the package's metadata.
+Every local package in an Open Pioneer Trails application contains a `build.config.mjs` and a `package.json` file, together defining the package's metadata.
 Package metadata includes:

 -   The packages name, version, etc.